top of page

 Engineering a Blinking Eye On-a-Chip

-Article by Richard Zhuang
+Article by Richard Z. Zhuang

 Through reverse-engineering, researchers were able to create a model of the human eye surface that allows us to better understand how blinking affects underlying ocular tissue.